OSHA Fire Safety

 • Identify ways to guard against fires in the workplace.

-• Describe correct procedure for handling a fire emergency.
+• Describe the correct procedure for handling a fire emergency.

 Course Outline